Patricia L. Turner

-Patricia L. Turner, MD, MBA, FACS is an American general surgeon.
+Patricia L. Turner is an American general surgeon.
 She is the first African American, and first woman to serve as executive director and Chief Executive Officer of the American College of Surgeons.
 Turner formally assumed the role of executive director and CEO on January 1, 2022.

 Education

 Turner earned a Bachelor of Arts degree in biology from the University of Pennsylvania and a Doctor of Medicine from the Wake Forest School of Medicine.
 During medical school, her research in neurobiology and anatomy focused on neuron apoptosis.
 In May 2023, she was awarded the Distinguished Alumni Award from the Wake Forest University School of Medicine for her contributions to the fields of medicine and surgery.

 She continued her training as an intern and resident in surgery at the Howard University Hospital.
 During residency, Turner spent two years as a senior staff fellow in the National Heart, Lung, and Blood Institute of the National Institutes of Health.
 Her work there focused on dysregulation of sodium transport in the kidney and nitric oxide's role in the changing abundance of nephron transporter proteins.

 Turner's fellowship training in minimally invasive and laparoscopic surgery was completed at the Icahn School of Medicine at Mount Sinai, Weill Cornell Medicine, and Columbia University Irving Medical Center.

 Turner earned a Master of Business Administration from the Robert H. Smith School of Business in 2020.